Destination

 There is an additional charge for this of $20-$30 USD, per person, per flight (depending on the airline)

-During your trek, we advise you to store your excess luggage at your hotel in El Chalten – hotels, and hostels should provide you with luggage storage as a courtesy service as part of your stay with them.
+During your trek, we advise you to store your excess luggage at your hotel in El Chalten or Mendoza – hotels, and hostels should provide you with luggage storage as a courtesy service as part of your stay with them.
 There is also a luggage storage service at the bus station.

 • At your pre-trek briefing you will be briefed the evening before your departure.
 Depending on the logistics of the route, a porter will carry your sleeping bag if you require it and if you will be camping.